Job market paper: Beyond the Shelf Price: Alcohol Sales Taxes and Alcohol Consumption

 PhD candidate in Economics

 I am a doctoral candidate in Economics at the University of New Mexico.
 My research lies at the intersection of health and public economics, with a focus on programs and interventions aimed at mitigating the negative externalities of risky health behaviors.
-My current work examines how public policies, particularly alcohol taxation, influence risky health behaviors and related societal outcomes.
+My current work examines how public policies, particularly alcohol taxation, influence risky health behaviors and related societal outcomes, including crime.